Co-founder of UBC-DIBS, a behavioural research and policy solutions initiative at the UBC Sauder School of Business.

 2004 - 2011

-Worked with the Center for Decision Sciences, Center for Research on Environmental Decisions, and Motivation Science Center to lead research design, data collection, and data analysis of 30+ studies with 5,500+ participants.
-Notable projects:
+Behavioral science research with the Center for Decision Sciences, Center for Research on Environmental Decisions, and Motivation Science Center

-Created comprehensive database (www.sjdm.org/dmidi) that describes 175+ measures used in decision research; 125,000+ unique site visits in 18 months; acquired by Society for Judgment and Decision Making.
+Created comprehensive database (the DMIDI) describing 200+ measures used in decision research; 125,000+ unique site visits in first 18 months and currently averages 25,000 page views per week; acquired by Society for Judgment and Decision Making.

-Lead author on 5 papers in top journals and 22 presentations at international academic conferences.
-Co-author on 6 papers in top journals and 15 conference presentations.
+Author on 11 papers in top journals and 35 presentations at international academic conferences.

 PhD in Psychology